LoyolaChicagoBooks/introcs-csharp/rst/lab-monodevelop.rst

    Also rename the class to match in the edit pod.
    Classes get capitalized:  make ``Hello`` replace ``MainClass``.

-   This program still has features that were not in :file:`painting.cs`.
+   This program still has features that were not in :repsrc:`painting/painting.cs`.
-   MonoDevelop generates something more general that we need.
+   MonoDevelop generates something more general than we need.
    You should see the parameter for the Main function:
    ``string[] args``.
 We do not need it
    (and will not explain the meaning yet for many chapters) so you